How to Keep Your Cat's Litter Box Clean

 Poor litter box maintenance is often to blame for a cat's mishaps.
 Cats hate dirty litter boxes and may be driven to search for substitutes, whether that's a corner of the carpet or a basket of clean laundry in the closet.
 Your cat's sense of smell is 14 times stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat.

-While automated litter boxes are gaining popularity, their prices are prohibitive to many cat owners, so we'll concentrate on the less-expensive plain box, which may be favored by more cats, anyway.
+While automated litter boxes are gaining popularity, their prices are prohibitive to many cat owners, and many cats tend to prefer standard litter boxes.

 The rule of thumb is that a household should provide one litter box for each cat resident plus one extra.
-Any variance should be on the plus side, i.e., we have seven boxes for four cats.
+Any variance should be on the plus side.
+For example, seven boxes for four cats.

 If you have more than three litter boxes, you'll probably find yourself running out of logical places for them.
-A "Litter Station" with two or three boxes side-by-side will accommodate more than one cat at a time, and will also make scooping and clean up a bit more convenient.
+A "Litter Station" with two or three boxes side-by-side will accommodate more than one cat at a time (as long as the cats tolerate it), and will also make scooping and clean up a bit more convenient.

-Choices of litter box products are very personal and the "one size fits all" rule rarely applies.
-The important factor always is to let your cat(s) be the guide.
-If they are not happy with your choices of litter boxes and accessory products, they'll let you know in no uncertain terms.
-Remember, though, that the more diligent your litter box maintenance, the less likely that your cat will have a problem with his or her litter box.
+Which litter box and cleaning products to use are very personal choices, and the "one size fits all" rule rarely applies.
+Most important is to let your cats be the guide.
+If they are not happy with your litter boxes and accessory products, they'll let you know.

 Select and Place the Box